-Celery is an awesome snack – it seems like everyone has a bunch in their crisper drawer this time of year.
+Celery is an awesome snack – it’s a perfect side when you’re trying to come up with ideas for dinner, and it’s super simple to prepare when you’re learning how to cook.
+This time of year it seems like everyone has a bunch in their crisper drawer.
 There are many ways to store celery, but there is only one best way to store celery.
 Keeping celery at peak freshness is something that most folks don’t think about until that moment when they go to grab a few stalks from the refrigerator to spread with fresh peanut butter.
 Once they peer into their crisper and find a wimpy, flacid lump where their crisp celery stalks should be, they think, “Drat!
 Why does this always happen?”
 And, I used to have the same experience with carrots.

-Keeping celery fresh in the refrigerator is so easy.
+Keeping celery fresh in the refrigerator is so easy (a lot like freezing vegetables, which is also really simple if you know the proper way to do it).
 You don’t need pricey bio-bags involved, and you won’t have to to buy any weird humidifying devices for your refrigerator.
 In fact you only need three things — one of which, incidentally, is celery itself.

 The best way to store celery is…